karimarttila/go/simpleserver/README.md

 # JSON Web Token

-Damn, I need one dependency, after all.
+Damn, I needed one dependency, after all.
 I was hoping I could implement the Simple Server just using Go standard library but there is no JSON Web Token manipulation in the Go standard library and I really don't want to implement some poor JSON Web Token library myself for this project.
 So, I'm using [jwt-go](https://github.com/dgrijalva/jwt-go).
 Sorry, Tuomo.

 # Error handling